Confidence surfaces for the mean of locally stationary functional time series: Simultaneous confidence bands for fixed or

 The following result shows that the sets constructed by Algorithms \ref{algorithmt1} and \ref{algorithmt2} are asymptotic $(1-\alpha)$-confidence bands of the form \eqref{2.1}.
-The proof is similar to but easier than the proof of Theorems \ref{Thm2.1-2021} and \ref{sigma-asy} of the main article and is therefore omitted for the sake of brevity.
+The proof is similar to but easier than the proof of Theorems \ref{Thm2.1-2021} and \ref{sigma-asy} is therefore omitted for the sake of brevity.

 \begin{theorem} Assume that the conditions of Theorem \ref{SCB} hold.
 Define